lokeshjain2008/lokeshjain2008.github.io/_posts/2015-07-17-Javascript-ES-6-easy-tutorials.md

 title: "ES6 Javascript with examples",
 tags: [Javascript, es-6, es6, tutorial]
 ---
+I heard longtime ago that new JavaScript is coming.
+There are lot of buzz around it.
+I was waiting to use it code but no browser supports it fully.
+Till then i kept waiting until people started to say ES-6 is old ES-7 is coming but i haven't learnt ES-6.

 transform: translateZ(0);

 ```javascript
   var animationPlayer = $0.animate([{
     transform: 'translateX(0px)'